ATP-Dependent Mismatch Recognition in DNA Replication Mismatch Repair: Quantum Mechanics

-The transition from state $W$ to state $R$ is also possible if the subsequent process of state $W$ can wait.
-In this way, the recognition accuracy would be improved.
-However, state $W$ cannot wait because recognition speed is just as important as recognition accuracy, and the subsequent process should be triggered as quickly as possible.
-Thus, the transition from state $W$ to state $R$ is also effectively suppressed.
+It is important to note that the transition from state $W$ to state $R$ is also possible if the subsequent process of state $W$ can wait.
+This would potentially improve the recognition accuracy.
+However, in the context of DNA mismatch repair, state $W$ cannot afford to wait because both recognition speed and accuracy are crucial.
+The subsequent process needs to be triggered promptly.
+As a result, this transition is effectively suppressed.

-Because base pair A-T is a correct match, the transition result is expected to be state $R$ instead of state $W$.
-Thus, we introduce a parameter,
+Since the base pair to be recognized here is the correct match A--T, we expect the recognition to result in state $R$ rather than state $W$.
+To quantify this, we introduced a small~parameter,

+We refer to this parameter as a recognition error.
+It is important to note that recognition error should not be confused with error rate or error frequency.
+The error rate, denoted as $\eta$, is defined in this case as the probability of transitioning to state $W$ relative to the total probability of transitioning to either state $W$ or state $R$, i.e.,

-which is usually small.
-We refer to it as a recognition error, which should not be confused with error rate or frequency.
-Given a correct match and a recognition error $\xi$, the error rate is $\eta=\frac{\xi}{1+\xi}$.
-Because $\xi$ is usually small, the two quantities are approximately equal, i.e., $\eta\approx \xi$.
-However, they can be very different sometimes.
-One extreme example is when Enz is dysfunctional in a way that the recognition result is completely random, resulting in $\xi=1$ ($\xi=100\%$) and $\eta=0.5$ ($\eta=50\%$).
+Given a typical small recognition error $\xi$, the corresponding error rate $\eta$ is also small and $\eta \approx \xi$.
+However, there are cases where these two quantities can significantly differ.
+An extreme example is when Enz is dysfunctional, resulting in a completely random recognition process.
+In this case, we would have $\xi=1$ ($\xi=100\%$) and $\eta=0.5$ ($\eta=50\%$).

-The transition from state $B$ to state $R$ and the transition from state $B$ to state $W$ are not two separate transitions.
-They are different results of the same transition, which is about a quantum process of how an initial quantum state $B_i$ evolves \cite{bransden_joachain}:
+The two transitions, $B\rightarrow R$ and $B\rightarrow W$, represent different outcomes of the same quantum process, which involves the evolution of the initial quantum state $B_i$ over time.
+The evolution of a quantum state is described by the Schr\"{o}dinger equation,